MystenLabs/sui/doc/src/explore/tutorials.md

 ...
 ```

 Cool!
 The last transaction created a new object.
-Let's find out what object was created:
+To find out what object was created:
 ```shell
 $ sui client object 54B58C0D5B14A269B1CD424B3CCAB1E315C43343
 ```